 Similarly, these kinds of service level negotiations take place for all new services as well.
 ITIL Service level requirements are determined based on the expectations and perception of the business and how each ITIL service level can be reached by the IT Service provider is negotiated and arranged in the scope of the ITIL service level management process for all new services or the services that will be changed.
 These negotiations are especially important as it involves procuring enough resources to enable the new service to work according to the business requirements.

-The management of the operational level agreements which are aligned with the service level targets is also within the scope of ITIL service level management processes.
+The management of the operational level agreements which are aligned with the service level targets is also within the scope.
 An operational level agreement takes place between an IT service provider and another part of the same organization.
 For instance, if the IT department needs a service from finance department about the balance of a customer, ITIL service level agreements between the IT department and the finance department are called operational level agreements.
-Since operational level agreements also cover the service level expectations of two parties in an organization, this is under the scope of the ITIL service level management as well.
+Since operational level agreements also cover the service level expectations of two parties in an organization.

 ITIL Service level management collaboration